 Ekin Gedik is a computer scientist that aims to detect, analyse and enhance social experiences with the help of wearable sensing and machine learning.
 His expertise lies in automatic analysis of individual social behaviour, group interactions and how these concepts connect to the general social experience.

-I have received my B.Sc. and M.Sc. degrees in Computer Engineering from Middle East Technical University (METU), Turkey in 2010 and 2013, respectively.
-During my M.Sc. studies, I actively worked as a researcher in a remote sensing project developed for Turkish Armed Forces, in collaboration with two major defence firms in Turkey.
-This project aimed automatic classification of satellite and aerial imagery.
-I have developed number of algorithms for detection of various targets using image processing and machine learning techniques.
-As of April 2014, I have relocated to TU Delft in order to pursue a Ph.D. degree.
-Currently, I am working with my supervisor Dr. Hayley Hung for developing automatic methods to interpret human interactions and behaviour by utilising different type of sensor modalities.
-My current research focuses on automatic analysis of accelerometer signals to detect individual and group social patterns and behaviours.
-The ultimate goal of these studies can be defined as creating socially aware machines.
+He received his B.Sc. and M.Sc. degrees in Computer Engineering from Middle East Technical University (METU), Turkey in 2010 and 2013, respectively.
+During his M.Sc. studies, he actively worked as a researcher in a remote sensing project in collaboration with two major defence firms in Turkey.
+This project focused on the automatic classification of satellite and aerial imagery.
+He developed various algorithms for the detection of various targets using image processing and machine learning techniques.

 In 2014, he relocated to the Netherlands and started his Ph.D. studies in the Socialy Perceptive Computing Group of TU Delft, under the supervision of Hayley Hung.
 During his Ph.D. he worked on applied machine learning and investigated various research topics including transfer learning and domain adaption for creating personalised social action detection models, effects of the group cardinality on the detection of F-formations, automatic experience estimation and personality estimation.
 He also designed and conducted real-life data collection events.